Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/security_elements/import_certificate.md

 title: "Upload certificates"
 linkTitle: "Upload certificates"
 weight: 270
---- This procedure describes how to import certificates (PEM, DER, P12, KEY) to your OpenVMS system.
+---This procedure describes how to import certificates (PEM, DER, P12, KEY) to your OpenVMS system.

 1. Use FTP to upload your certificates to the OpenVMS system in binary mode.
 1. Set the attributes associated with certificates and keys using the command in the following example: